Not enrolled in the the 403b or 457?

 Full time faculty and Administrators at Collin College have the option to choose between TRS and ORP.
 The ORP is a 403(b) defined contribution plan in which, the employee contributes 6.65% of their salary to the plan and the state contributes 6.6% of the employee’s salary to the plan.
 With ORP, the college contributes an additional 1.75% of the employee’s salary to the plan.

-The employee will vest in this plan after a year and a day or ORP participation.
+As an ORP participant, you will vest after a year and a day of ORP participation.
 ORP retirement benefits are a direct result of the amounts contributed and any net return on the investments selected by each participant.
-Collin College has agreements with several vendors to provide investment vehicles for ORP participants and to provide guidance and information to employees for selecting the best investment option.
 As like most investment plans, the plan does experience a certain amount of risk and fluctuation.
 It is the responsibility of the employee to monitor this volatility and work with the vendor to minimize the long term ups and downs of this type of plan.

 Part Time Employees - FICA Alternative Plan